'Bomb cyclone' winter storm brings snow, fierce winds to Northeast as bitter cold to follow

 The number of deaths linked to the relentless cold had risen to at least 17 on Wednesday.
 Two homeless men were found dead in Houston, where police said the deaths were believed to be the result of "exposure to frigid weather."
 Deaths also were reported in Mississippi, Michigan and other states.

-Fox News' Nicole Darrah, Terace Garnier, and the Associated Press contributed to this report.
+Fox News' Greg Norman, Nicole Darrah, Terace Garnier, and the Associated Press contributed to this report.